Facilities at The Toot

 During the medieval period, the parish of Shenley was unusual in that it had four main areas of settlement; Shenley Church End, Shenley Brook End, Westbury and East Green.
 Church End is and probably always was the main settlement in the parish with its church and toot (look-out hill) dominating the landscape.

 The Toot mound and moat are most probably Anglo-Saxon.
 The high mound immediately outside the moat is a 20th century cover for a water cistern.
 One of the surrounding earthworks could be the platform of the medieval Manor House demolished in 1774; the other earthworks are probably the remains of18th century garden landscaping.

 Be sure to follow the avenue of lime trees that circle right the way round the outside of the Toot.

 Look out for wildflowers on the Toot in springtime – you should see bluebells and wood anemones among others.

 Depending on when you visit, you may see our sheep and cattle grazing the area – if you are walking your dog please be extra careful around grazing animals and keep them on the lead.

 Across the V3 Fulmer Street is Shenley Wood, an excellent spot for picnics and well-provided with a range of seats, tables and benches.
 Walk across from The Toot via the footbridge into the SuDS (Sustainable Drainage System) area – this is seeded with wildflowers so makes a beautiful spot to relax in summer months.

-Car parking can be found down Aldwycks Lane, off Vache Lane and V3 Fulmer Street.
+Car parking can be found down Aldwycks Close, off Vache Lane and V3 Fulmer Street.
 A footpath from here can be followed into the Toot.

 There are no public toilets in the park.